27 November 2023

 The admission section of our website provides detailed information about:

-In order for their applications to be reviewed, all applicants must submit within the week following the submission of their application a non-refundable admission fee of 100 Swiss Francs.
+In order for their applications to be reviewed, all applicants must submit within the week following the submission of their application a non-refundable admission fee of CHF 100 via this link.

 You can apply via a straightforward online form.
 The online application comprises the following four steps: